kndl/tumbleweed-pioneer/_pages/services.md

 * **Entrepreneurs** who want to shape their messages to best reflect their mission
 * **Healers, therapists, facilitators** who use content to deepen the reach and connection they have with their clients and audience
 * **Artists** who want to translate their creative vision into words as they seek to communicate intent
-* **Technologists and engineers** who need sources and sets of documentation that buttress their systems’ processes
+* **Technologists & engineers** who need sources and sets of documentation that buttress their systems’ processes

 ## Pricing
 Fees fall into three broad categories
-* Hourly: For initial and ongoing consultation, for “destination coordination” conversations
+* Hourly: For initial and ongoing consultation
 * By length / number of words: For articles, blog posts, one-off documents
 * By project: For books and larger collections or bodies of work
 * Communication coach: Hourly or retainer fee for ongoing consultation and coaching

 ## Recent projects
-* Grant writing, communications strategy, and press liaison for [Empathy Theatre Project](https://empathytheatreproject.org/)
+* Grant writing for local non-profit organizations
-* Editing, ghostwriting for troubled-teen industry survivor memoir
+* Editing, ghostwriting for "troubled teen industry" survivor memoir
-* Newsletter strategy and content writing for executive coaching service
+* Newsletter strategy and content writing for executive coaches and therapists
-* Business and process process documentation for software engineering startup
+* Business and process documentation for software engineering startup
 * Visual artist statement and supporting materials for shows and portfolio

-References and writing samples available upon request.
+References, writing samples, and pricing details available upon request.
 Contact: tumbleweedpioneer AT gmail DOT com